Isitifitis/marl_ddpg_showcase/Report.md

 This figure shows the scores over the first ~2600 episodes, going from nothing to a solved model like `agent_1_first_score_actor_model.pth` & `agent_1_first_score_critic_model.pth`

-**This demonstrates that the model solved the environment in 160 episodes**, averaging a running score of 0.50 by episode 2600.
+**This demonstrates that the model solved the environment in 2617 episodes**, averaging a running score of 0.50.

 ![solution](train_1.png)